As we age, our metabolic rate slows down and the processes of fat-burn and weight-loss become a lot more difficult.

 - Lose It! – the first phase lasts for two weeks and it was created to help dieters jump-start their weight-loss.
 They can lose between 6 and 10 pounds in both a healthy and safe manner.
 What I like about this program is the fact that their specialists will teach you the proper way to change your entire lifestyle and gain new healthier eating habits.

 - Live It! – the second phase will last a lifetime and it can revolutionize your old belief of how a diet must be followed.
-During this second phase, you will learn more about correct portion sizes, healthy food choices, physical activities, menu planning, and other important aspects.
+During this second phase, you will learn more about correct portion sizes, healthy food choices, physical activities (some minor strength training), menu planning, and other important aspects.
 Usually, dieters tend to lose 1-2 pounds per week.

 You will have to stick to a 1200-calorie meal plan per day which consists of the following items: